 Also, the porous surface of a pizza stone helps draw the moisture out of the dough as it cooks, resulting in a nice, crispy crust.
-Because the last thing you want in your pizza is wet spots in the dough that cause a limp crust to fall apart in your hands.

 Just like with a pizza stone, you want the grill grates to be hot so the crust gets that quick burst of heat the moment it hits the grill.
 This will cause the crust to start cooking and firm up immediately.